|Co-Presidents||Shawn Diertl, Ally Fraser, and Alee Danyluk|

 Welcome to Creative Practice!

 One amazing part of our group is the White Coat Company.
-It is a chance to step into the role of an actor, singer, or a dancer and just get out there and bring some fun to the kids at shands, disabled kids/adults in the community, and even to our classmates, friends, and families!
-It is an entirely student run amateur theater production – from the direction, to the participants, to the musicians, sets, costumes, and props.
-In the past we have put on abridged versions of shows such as Beauty and the Beast and our most recent show, Aladdin.
-Please look forward to the company’s production this year and don’t hesitate to join!
+It is a chance to step into the role of an actor, singer, or dancer and just get out there and bring some fun to the pediatric patients at Shands, disabled kids/adults in the community, and even to our classmates, friends, and families at UFCOM’s Friends and Family Day!
+It is an entirely student-run amateur theater production – from the directors and scriptwriters to the participants, to the musicians, sets, costumes, and props.
+In the past, we have put on abridged versions of shows such as Aladdin, Hercules, The Little Mermaid, and Lion King.
+Please look forward to this year’s productions of Frozen and Moana, and don’t hesitate to join!
+No prior experience is necessary to participate.
 Make sure to look out for more information on tryouts if you are interested in a show role!
-Please contact any of the officers if you would be willing to help with set/props/costumes or any other creative ideas for the show.
+Please contact any of the officers if you would be willing to help with set/props/costumes or any other creative ideas for the shows.